aoakley/cotswoldjam/README.md

 ## raspbian-shrink

 This takes a Raspbian image file, and shrinks it to a minimum size.
 Suppose you have an 8GB SD card image with only 4.4GB used.
 This utility will shrink that .img file down to just over 4.4GB.
-Not only that, but the tiny (configurable) amount of free space is zero-filled, this making it compress better (for example, with zip or tar xvzf).
+Not only that, but the tiny (configurable) amount of free space is zero-filled, thus making it compress better (for example, with zip or tar xvzf).

 raspbian-shrink will work with any image that contains two partitions, of which the second is a Linux ext2/3/4 partition.
 So for example it should work with Ubuntu Mate images.
 It **will not work with NOOBS** because that creates, oooh, at least 5 partitions, and potentially a lot more if you dual-boot other OSes.